RFS-ADRENO/zca-js/README.md

 # ZCA-JS

-> This document is not compatible for the latest alpha version 2.0.0

 This is an unofficial Zalo API for personal account.
 It work by simulating the browser to interact with Zalo Web.

-**disclaimer**: We are not responsible if your account is locked or banned by Zalo.
+**Warning**: Using this API could get your account locked or banned.
+We are not responsible for any issues that may happen.
 Use it at your own risk.

 ## Installation